carlie96/simple-front-end-task/README.md

 ## Production

-1. Do a `npm run start:server` to start the data server for AJAX purpose.
+1. Do a `npm run start:server` or `node server.js` to start the data server for AJAX purpose.
 2. Open `dest/index.html` with browser.